 Offer to go together to talk with the doctor about your older adult’s health and care needs.

-Or, ask an impartial person like a geriatric care manager, elder mediator, or spiritual leader to attend a family meeting and facilitate an open discussion.
+Alternatively, ask an impartial person, such as a geriatric care manager, elder mediator, or spiritual leader, to attend a family meeting and facilitate an open discussion.

 Recommended for you: